Travel Career Resources

 No job is completely drama-free, and travel nursing is no exception: conflict in nursing definitely exists, making conflict resolution an important (albeit underrated) skill.
 Especially now, we’ve felt the influence of a changing healthcare landscape which influences care and patient rights- how do we navigate changes as a team when differences arise?

-Conflict In Healthcare Settings
+What Creates Conflict In Healthcare Settings?

 Different people with different personal and professional backgrounds will often have different opinions on the best course of care.
 Misunderstandings, especially in a fast-paced healthcare setting, can and will occur.
 Add in the stress inherent in caring for (and saving) lives, and it’s no wonder that we expect to face conflict in nursing and other healthcare specialties.

 But there’s a difference between conflict and hostility.
-In fact, most sources of conflict in nursing shouldn’t lead to hostility.
+In fact, most sources of conflict in healthcare shouldn’t lead to hostility.
 While you may disagree with the patient care plan, be unhappy with the way that someone is handling a situation, or even seriously question the ethics of certain procedures, there are ways to de-escalate tension and practice conflict resolution skills in nursing.

 Types of Conflict in Nursing